necr0mancer/rescv/README.md

 It's simple html/css so nothing complex at all.

 The idea was to make it looks like an actual real life piece of paper resume that you'd see on a desk. :)
-The margins might be off from a standard printed paper, but I think guess it's okay.
+The margins might be off from a standard printed paper, but I guess it's okay.

 fontawesome icons are used, they seem to fit well.